dasch-swiss/dsp-tools/knora/README.md

 #### create_schema()

-This method extracts the ontology from the ontology information it gets from Knora.
-It gets the ontology information as n3-data using the Knora API and concerts into a convenient python dict that can be used for further processing.
-It is required by the bulk import processing routines and be create_resource().
+Gets the ontology information from DSP API and converts it into a python Dict that can be used for further processing.
+It is used by the bulk import and the `create_resource()` method.

 ```python
 create_schema(